 The remaining translations are (yet) created using Google Translate or DeepL Translator.

-If you want to participate in a better translation, CONTACT US!
+If you want to contribute to a better translation, CONTACT US!